Who may appoint poll watchers?

 - Each candidate in a general or primary election

-- Any citizen’s organization interested in preserving the purity of elections and in guarding against abuse of the elective franchise
+- Any citizens’ organization interested in the integrity of the election process

 How are poll watchers appointed?

 - A list of appointees must be submitted to the Davidson County Election Commission in writing and be signed by the person or organization authorized to make the appointment

 - The same person may be appointed to serve in more than one polling location

 - A poll watcher must be age seventeen (17) or older by Election Day

 - A poll watcher must be a resident of Tennessee, but does not have to live in Davidson County

 Who may not be appointed as a poll watcher?

 - Anyone who is a candidate for an office on the ballot

 When must appointments be submitted to the Davidson County Election Commission?